MassTransit/MassTransit/docs/understand/key-ideas.md

 MassTransit is a framework, and being a framework has certain rules.
 The first of which is known as the Hollywood principle -- "Don't call us, we'll call you."
 Once the bus is configured and running, the receivers are called by the framework as messages are received.
-There is no need for the application to poll a message queue or repeated call a framework method in a loop.
+There is no need for the application to poll a message queue or repeated calls to a framework method in a loop.

 <div class="alert alert-info">
 <b>Note:</b>
 A way to understand this is to think of a message consumer as being similar to a controller in a web application.
-With a web application, the socket and HTTP protocol are under the hood, and the controller is created and action method called by the web framework.
+With a web application, the socket and HTTP protocol are under the hood, and the controller is created and an action method is called by the web framework.
 MassTransit is similar, in that the message reception is handled by MT, which then creates the consumer and calls the Consume method.
 </div>